 - R v H – Mother sought a 50% interest in several properties (residential and business) registered in the name of her ex partner under TLATA and an order under Schedule 1 of the Children Act for a lump sum, maintenance and settlement of property for the benefit of their children.
 Leisha acted for the Father who was ordered to pay Mother a lump sum of £3,000 only.

-Private Law Children and Domestic Abuse
+Private Law Care and Adoption

 Leisha is regularly instructed in private Children Act proceedings, often in complex applications involving multi-disciplinary experts and guardians.
 Her cases sometimes involve severely disabled children where their best interests are the subject of much debate and disagreement between various professionals.